MikeM0s010v/20-80-Battery-Exceed-Signalizer-/README.md

 Enjoy!
 LOL

 There is some time lag in python power_plugged attribute status updating.
-Thus some code refactoring and further sleeptime adjustments may be made, added or detalized.
+Thus, some code refactoring and further sleeptime adjustments may be made, added or detalized.

 CPU usage check:
 ps aux --sort=-%mem | grep -i '[p]ython'